Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: The Data

 We now extract the time-averaged SED for F9, using the spectral fitting package {\sc xspec} v.12.12.0 \citep{Arnaud96}, and model the data using {\sc agnsed} \citepalias{Kubota18}; as described in section 2.
 We stress that we use a slightly modified version of {\sc agnsed}, which includes heating from both sides of the disc when determining the re-processed temperature.
 This then gives us constraints on both the energetics and physical parameters of the system, which we will use as our base model when analysing the light-curves.

-We start by extracting the time-averaged X-ray spectrum. \textit{Swift}-XRT has limited spectral resolution, compared to e.g \textit{NICER} or XMM-Newton.
-Additionally, \textit{NICER} was also observing F9 during the campaign.
-However, \textit{NICER} has its own challenges regarding the background estimation and potential for contamination from other sources within its field of view.
-Instead we use XMM-Newton for a detailed spectral description.
-The archival observation on 9 May 2014 by \citet{Lohfink16} roughly matches the low energy (below $\sim 1.5$\,keV, where the background makes less of an impact) part of the \textit{NICER} spectrum.
+We start by extracting the time-averaged X-ray spectrum. \textit{Swift}-XRT has limited effective area for spectroscopy, but \textit{NICER} was also monitoring the source at this time.
+However, \textit{NICER} has its own challenges regarding the background estimation.
+Hence instead we use XMM-Newton for a detailed spectral description.
+The archival observation on 9 May 2014 by \citet{Lohfink16} has soft X-ray spectrum which is compatible with \textit{NICER} and harder X-ray spectrum compatible with \textit{Swift}-XRT.
+It also has UVW1 flux from the OM within $\sim 5$\,\% of the {\it Swift}-UVOT UVW1 flux, confirming that the source was in similar state at this time.
+We give more details in appendix D.

-We also use UV continuum in our spectral modelling, as it is in this energy range where the disc should contribute most.
+We also use the UV continuum in our spectral modelling, as it is in this energy range where the disc should contribute most.
 We start by considering the time-averaged, host galaxy subtracted flux from each UVOT filter during the campaign, given in \citet{Hernandez20}.
 We use the conversion factors given in Table 10 in \citet{Poole08} in order to convert to a count-rate, allowing the use of {\sc xspec} in the fitting process.

 Finally, we model the intrinsic SED following section 2, by using an updated version of {\sc agnsed} \citepalias{Kubota18}.
 In addition we include a reflection component, modelled with {\sc pexmon} \citep{Nandra07, Magdziarz95}, to model the Fe-K$\alpha$ line and Compton hump, along with {\sc rdblur} \citep{Fabian89} to account for any smearing in the reflection spectrum.
 The detailed fits of \citep{yaqoob16} show that the iron line and reflection hump in this source are consistent with neutral material, corroborating our choice of reflection model.
 We also include a global photoelectric absorption component, {\sc phabs}, to account for galactic absorption.
 The final model is {\sc phabs*(agnsed + rdblur*pexmon)}.
 Fig. \ref{fig:SED} shows the final SED model after correcting for absorption.